-Transient Matter: Assemblages of Migration in the Mediterranean (visit an online version of the exhibit here)
+- Transient Matter: Assemblages of Migration in the Mediterranean (visit an online version of the exhibit here)

-Uncovering Ancient Egypt: Ancient Crafts, Modern Technologies
+- Uncovering Ancient Egypt: Ancient Crafts, Modern Technologies

 The Brown University Library has also featured objects from the Joukowsky Institute collection in the student curated exhibit Transcultural by Design: Iranian Ceramics from the Minassian Collection.